meowmeowcode/misery/docs/source/guide.rst

     users = await users_repo.get_many(order=["-name"])
     assert [u.name for u in users] == ["John", "Bob"]

-If you don't want to load an entire collection of entities from your database, use different types of filters::
+If you don't want to load the entire collection of entities from your database, use different types of filters::

     from misery import F